immanuelpotter/harden/README.md

 TODO:

-Ansible mount role for /etc/fstab, apply security patches for newest version of OpenSSH
+- Ansible mount role for /etc/fstab, apply security patches for newest version of OpenSSH

+- partition_checks is only checking for home - need better checking logic around this for different filesystems and mountpoints.